ModischFabrications/Anti-FFRB/README.md

 Functionality on a website is just so much better to get this concept to the people that I need to try it.
 WASM would be great for performant detection logic, but it's not worth the effort atm.

-Cross-platform is also great, but my simple example app is fine to have a singular native (but multi-usable) platform for now.
+Compiled cross-platform is also great, but my simple example app is fine to have a singular native (but multi-usable) platform for now.

+*Retrospective*: Web is king for portability, can't argue with that.
+Still shit to develop for though, even with modern helpers, and lacks performance (threading!).

 ### Framework
 No backend is needed, everything is offline.